-Early morning storms bring lightning, thunder, dangerous road conditions
+Early morning storm's powerful winds down trees and cause dangerous road conditions

 Meanwhile, East Baton Rouge Parish reported approximately 172 outages and Ascension, 129.

-Residents were urged to use caution while navigating the roadways.
+Residents were also urged to use caution while navigating the roadways.
 The early morning downpour impacted Baton Rouge areas that are prone to flooding.

 Drivers were cautioned that standing water was spotted at South Acadian Thruway and Claycut Road.